Employee Stock Purchase Plans (ESPPs)

 Log in to your Schwab One® brokerage account and choose "Equity Awards" from the navigation bar on the Accounts page.
 Select "Manage ESPP" in the right column.
 From there, you'll be able to make changes to your election.

-• Call
+Call

-If outside the U.S.,
+If you live in the U.S., call 800-654-2593.

-Head to the Equity Awards tab, and select the chat icon to be connected directly to a Stock Plan Services Specialist.
+Log in to your account, head to the Equity Awards tab, and select the chat icon to be connected directly with a Stock Plan Services Specialist.